PCSEAIML-25/G8-Safetii/README.md

-This repository contains the assets required to build the [ SAFETII ](https://github.com/PCSEAIML-25/G8-Safetii) Website .
+This repository contains the assets required to build the [ SAFETII ](https://github.com/PCSEAIML-25/G8-Safetii) Website.

 # An overview of the website